 Busy schedules leave little or no time to clean every corner of your home.
 Vacuum cleaners are a blessing for working professionals as these smart appliances not only save time but also remove germs from your home.
 With the advancement of technology, vacuum cleaners are equipped with HEPA filters that catch and trap contaminants from the surface.
 However, there may be instances when the vacuum cleaner may stop functioning.
-In such a scenario, you can follow these common steps to test and repair your vacuum cleaner.
-Read on.
+In such a scenario.

 One of the common problems that a lot of people face is decreased suction.
 When you test for the suction issue, start with emptying the dust canister.
 The next step is to check the filters, brush roll, and hose.
 In case you find any obstructions, clean them out.
 However, if all these parts are clear and have no obstruction, it’s time to check the belt of the vacuum cleaner.
 When the brush roll is clean but it doesn’t spin or spin at a decreased speed, there may be a problem with the vacuum belt.
 The belts are not very expensive, and you can easily replace them.

 2. Excessive Noise

 Most vacuum cleaners make minimum noise for the convenience of the users.
 However, if your vacuum cleaner is making a lot of noise lately, there can be a number of reasons, such as blockage, air leaks, or problems with the motor, fan, or an obstructed hose.
 If a belt is detached, for instance, the vacuum cleaner makes a lot of noise.
 If the hose and belt are obstructed, there may be a problem with the motor of the vacuum cleaner.
 Motors get very noisy before the vacuum cleaners stop functioning.

 You might be interested in 5 Essential Vacuum Cleaner Maintenance Tips for Optimal Performance

 3. Burning Smell